Esraaay12/babyagi/README.md

 8. (Optional) Set the first task of the system in the INITIAL_TASK variable.
 9. Run the script: `python babyagi.py`

-All optional values above can also be specified on the command line.

 # Running inside a docker container